RegTech in the Financial Industry: Solutions, Services & Benefits

 RegTech against Money Laundering

 Non-compliance with financial regulations is expensive.
-For example, for their flawed anti-money laundering policy.
-Meanwhile, .
+For example, U.S. Bancorp has paid more than $600M in penalties for their flawed anti-money laundering policy.
+Meanwhile, AML compliance costs hit $25 billion annually.

 Why?
 Here’s what the entire process looks like.
 The system triggers an alert every time suspicious activity is detected.
 The compliance team scrutinizes all these alerts.
-While investigating each case for , usually, .
+While investigating each case for potential money laundering can cost up to $24,000, usually, 9 of 10 alerts are false alarms.

 Leveraging the power of machine learning and the ability to crunch large volumes of data, RegTech solutions can reduce false positives.
 At the same time, these technologies can streamline the laborious process of investigation.
-While on a particular case and only 10% analyzing it and making decisions, regular technologies can flip these figures over.
+While AML analysts spend 90% of their time collecting the needed data on a particular case and only 10% analyzing it and making decisions, regular technologies can flip these figures over.

 Though most solutions revolve around ensuring abidance by KYC (Know Your Customer) and AML rules, RegTech spans across all aspects of risk and compliance management.
 These include ID verification, transaction monitoring, risk analysis, data management, reporting, cybersecurity, and regulatory challenges.
 Let’s take a closer look at each of the cases.